ncclab-sustech/ChineseEEG-2/data_preprocessing/README.md

 #### Data Segmentation

 We will remain a short time period before and after the valid time range.
 We will locate the cutting position by referencing the EEG mark.
 Detailed information can be seen in the method `cut_single_eeg` in `preprocessing.py`.
 In our procedure, we set the remaining time before the valid range to 10s.
+Also, we defined one chapter per run for novel material, please adjust based on your definition of segmentation of runs.

 #### Resample and Notch filter